 If you need to remember what the Taliesin Fellowship is, click here

 Amin came from Egypt to join the Fellowship in 1951 and remained until 1978.
-The book provides insight into Wright and gives a unique portrait of his wife, Olgivanna (known as Mrs. Wright to many who knew her).
+Amin gives a unique view about Frank Lloyd Wright, and his wife, Olgivanna.

 Working with Frank Lloyd Wright: What it was Like, by Curtis Besinger